carlodips/Notes-App-Android-Compose/README.md

 # Notes App in Android Jetpack Compose
 A simple app where you can perform CRUD operations.
-This app demonstrates the use of Clean architecture principles.
-This app was developed using MVVM, Dagger-Hilt dependency injection, Room database, Kotlin coroutines and flows, Material design and other Android development technologies.
+This app demonstrates the use of Jetpack compose with MVVM.
+This app also implements Dagger-Hilt dependency injection, Room database, Kotlin coroutines and flows, Material design and other Android development technologies.

 ## Built with
 - Kotlin
-- Clean architecture principles
 - MVVM
 - Jetpack Compose
 - Dagger-Hilt dependency injection